DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

 Create a spectral mask by applying a given condition.
 The condition must be parsable by AST, with spectrum columns denoted by their names (e.g. 'x>400').
 Optionally, a new session is created with the masked spectrum.
+Other objects from the old session (line lists, etc.) are discarded.`Create` a spectral mask by applying a given condition.
+The condition must be parsable by AST, with spectrum columns denoted by their names (e.g. 'x>400').
+Optionally, a new session is created with the masked spectrum.
 Other objects from the old session (line lists, etc.) are discarded.

 ###  Mask telluric absorption